 Patrick Ewing’s 1984-85 Georgetown team was a force of nature.
 The Hoyas were the No. 1 team in the country and carried a 30-2 record into the national title game.
 Villanova played Georgetown tight twice during the season, but the Wildcats were significant underdogs in the game.
 They played a nearly perfect game to defeat Ewing and the Hoyas, shooting 78.6 percent from the floor and missing just one field goal attempt in the entire second half.
 Villanova’s final seven points of the contest came via free throw, and with a 66-64 lead and two seconds left, they were able to safely inbound the ball as time expired.
 The eight-seeded Wildcats remain the lowest seed to win a national title.

 I’m biased, but this is my personal pick as the greatest upset in history.
 Tyson entered the fight as the most feared man on the planet and was a dominating force of nature.
 Douglas, by contrast, had a reputation for fading late in fights, and many boxing experts questioned his toughness, chin and conditioning.
 Douglas entered the fight a 42-to-1 underdog, with only the Mirage sports book posting odds for the fight.
 The bout itself was as stunning as the final outcome; Douglas took it to Tyson from the opening bell, dictating terms and getting the better of almost every exchange.
 Douglas looked to be in trouble after being knocked down by an uppercut in the eighth round but rallied in the ninth to hammer Tyson with power punches.
-In the 10th, Douglas dispatched a tiring Tyson with a perfect uppercut and multiple power punches that landed flush.
-Tyson couldn’t beat the count, and what many consider the greatest upset in boxing history was complete.
+In the 10th, he dispatched a tiring Tyson with a perfect uppercut and multiple power punches that landed flush.
+Tyson couldn’t beat the count, and the greatest upset in boxing history was complete.

 The 1990-91 UNLV men’s basketball team was coming off a dominant run to a national title the year before.
 The Runnin’ Rebels were riding a 45-game winning streak heading into their national semifinal matchup with second-ranked Duke.
 Despite the game matching the top two teams in the country, few expected a close contest, as UNLV had blown out the Blue Devils, 103-73, in the previous year’s national title game.
 Duke pulled the shocker thanks to a huge game from Christian Laettner, who scored 28 points as well as 15 points off the bench from Brian Davis.
-Duke held UNLV 20 points below its season average, controlled tempo, and never let Jerry Tarkanian’s team go on one of their patented runs on the way to a 79-77 win.
+Duke held UNLV 20 points below its season average, controlled tempo, and never let Coach Jerry Tarkanian’s team go on one of their patented runs en route to a 79-77 win.
 The loss snapped what was the longest winning streak since UCLA’s 88-game run 17 years prior.

 Dikembe Mutombo’s Denver Nuggets were prohibitive underdogs in their first-round series with the powerhouse Seattle SuperSonics, whose 63-19 record was best in the league, in the 1994 NBA playoffs.
 For the first two games things went according to script, with Seattle winning by a combined 34 points.
 However, the Nuggets rallied to win the next two games in Denver and then completed a shocking comeback by downing the SuperSonics, 98-94, in overtime in a decisive Game 5.
 Robert Pack came off the bench to play hero for the Nuggets, scoring a game-high 23 points.
 The win also gave sports fans the iconic image of Mutombo, in jubilant disbelief, laying on the court in celebration after the win.
 The series marked the first time an eight seed had beaten a one seed since the league expanded its playoffs to 16 teams in 1984.